Stronger quantum fluctuation with larger spins: Emergent magnetism in the pressurized high-temperature superconductor FeSe

 in which the local moments $S_i$ at site $i$ couples antiferromagnetically to its first and second neighbors via $J_1$ and $J_2$, and couples ferromagnetically to the Fe-$d$ orbitals $m$ of the itinerant carriers via Hund's coupling $J_H$.
 (Here $\vec{\sigma}_{ss^\prime}$ is a vector of the Pauli matrices.)
 The itinerant carrier $c_{i n s}^\dag$ of Fe-$d$ and Se-$p$ orbitals $n$ and spin $s$ at site $i$ hops with pressure-dependent parameter $t_{ii^\prime}$.
 Since Eq.~\ref{eq:eqn1} lacks interaction between fermions that drives the intrinsic orbital instability, we include the effect of FO order via an order parameter $\epsilon$ that splits the energy of $yz$ (upward) and $xz$ (downward) orbitals via $\eta_n$.
 The chemical potential $\mu$ is evaluated for each set of magnetic and orbital order parameters to ensures equal number of electron and hole carriers, corresponding to the undoped parent compounds.

 The pressure dependence of the hopping parameters $t_{ii^\prime}$ is obtained by applying the experimental structural data at each pressure to density functional theory (DFT) calculations of the normal-state, and then constructing symmetry-respecting Wannier functions~\cite{Ku2002} to extract the corresponding low-energy DFT hamiltonian in the tight-binding form.
 It is important to note that with realistic $t_{ii^\prime}$ of FeSe, we found it necessary to incorporate the Se-$p$ orbital as well (an 8-band model) in order to reproduce the experimentally observed low-energy magnetic excitations.
+While it is known that the quasi-particle excitation has rather stronger renormalization for some of the orbitals in FeSe~\cite{DFT_adjusted, ARPES_DFT_nematic_order_FeSe, ARPES_DFT_FeSe}, we find the use of bare $t$'s in our calculation produces quantitatively reasonable results, probably because the leading factor is the anisotropy of the Fermi surfaces, which is reserved under renormalization.
 In the absence of experimental data, the coupling $J_1$ and $J_2$ between the local moments and their coupling to the itinerant carriers $J_H$ will be assumed to be weakly pressure dependent, in order to have a cleaner investigation of the physical effects without too many tuning parameters.
 All the results discussed below thus correspond to bare couplings of the local moment $J_1=19meV$, $J_2=12meV$ and $J_H=0.8eV$ that produce the renormalized spin wave dispersion with the correct experimental band width~\cite{FeSe_Normal_state_JunZhao_ncomm} at low pressure.
 This simplification can easily be improved with future experimental data, but should not alter the physical messages discussed below.

 Finally, we investigate the \textit{ordered} state stability via the linear spin wave theory by integrating out the fermion degrees of freedom~\cite{Spin_fermion_Lv,Spin_fermion_Tan} in the ordered state, up to the second order in $J_H$.
 A discrete 500x500 momentum mesh and a thermal broadening of 10meV are used to ensure a good convergence.
 The resulting renormalized spin wave Hamiltonian then gives the spin wave dispersion~\cite{Spin_fermion_Tan} that reflects the stability of the ordered state.